8 Vegan Meal Delivery Options When You’re Short on Time

-If you’re convinced or curious about going vegan, even for a brief period or part-time, check out my top eight picks for vegan meals brought to your door.
-These meals also deliver on both nutrition and taste.
-Each is available within the continental United States, unless otherwise indicated.
-I’ve included notes on menu options, prices, and unique features.
+If you’re convinced or curious about going vegan, even for a brief period or part-time, check out these picks for vegan meals brought straight to your door — each is available within the continental United States.

 Try one to get started, or order a few to mix things up.
-Ready-to-eat meals can meet all of your needs, or can supplement homemade and takeout meals.
-They can also spark creativity, and inspire you to begin whipping up your own vegan creations at home!
+Ready-to-eat meals can meet all of your needs or can supplement homemade and takeout meals.
+They can also spark creativity, and inspire you to begin whipping up your own vegan dinners at home.

-The ingredients are stellar, and I love that all of Daily Harvest’s fruits and vegetables are frozen on the farm within 24 hours of picking, at their peak nutritional value and flavor.
+The best part is you’ll never get bored, as you can mix and match from any of the meal categories.
+Daily Harvest’s fruits and vegetables are frozen on the farm within 24 hours of picking, at their peak nutritional value and flavor.

-Each frozen entree provides between 27 and 39 grams of protein, with choices that include a southwest harvest grain bowl and sweet potato mac n’ cheese.
-They also offer smoothies, and power breakfast overnight oats.
+Each frozen entree provides between 27 and 39 grams of plant-based protein, with choices that include a southwest harvest grain bowl and sweet potato mac n’ cheese.
+The brand also offers smoothies, soups, sauces, and power breakfast overnight oats.

-Customers can select 8, 12, or 16 meals per week, which range from $76 to $136.
+Customers can select 8 or more meals per week (the higher the quantity, the greater the discount), which start at $68 (minimum order and free shipping thresholds vary based on location).
 Fire Road uses recyclable, biodegradable packaging, and meals will keep in the freezer for a month.

 Nutrition for Longevity